American Journal of Preventive Medicine

 Introduction

-The prevalence of overweight and obesity is increasing in the Netherlands.
-The upward trend since 1980 is similar across genders, age groups, and degrees of urbanization.1 Prevention of overweight is a public health priority because overweight and obesity are important risk factors for the development of coronary vascular diseases (partly independent of blood pressure and cholesterol levels2), type 2 diabetes, certain types of cancer, gastrointestinal diseases, and arthritis.3
+Prevention of overweight is a public health priority because overweight and obesity are important risk factors for the development of coronary vascular diseases (partly independent of blood pressure and cholesterol levels

 To investigate the long-term effects of lifestyle counseling by NPs, and its potential contribution in counteracting the rising trend of overweight and obesity, the Groningen Overweight and Lifestyle (GOAL) study was started in 2006.
 This RCT included more than 400 overweight or obese patients at relatively low risk for cardiovascular diseases.
 An early focus on preventing (progression of) overweight and comorbidities rather than on weight loss may be more successful in the long term.
 A 3-year follow-up for GOAL is foreseen.